 - SheaMoisture Coconut & Hibiscus Curl Enhancing Smoothie

-After applying a leave in conditioner as well as coconut oil, I run my fingers through it and let him wear his hair like that or I brush and put it in a bun, or I have someone braid it for me.
+After applying a leave in conditioner as well as coconut oil, I run my fingers through it and let him wear his hair like that or I brush and put it in a bun, or braid it.

 I prefer his hair in a protective style (bun or braid) because it reduces the amount of combing/detangling I have to do.
-His hair tangles so much easier when he wears it just natural.
+His hair is really curly, so it tends to get tangled pretty quick.
+As you can see below he isn’t a fan of constant combing, so I try to keep it to a minimum by braiding often.

 A. Wild Curls